BenDaMan88/Terminal-Based-Real-Estate-Tycoon-5-15-2018/README.md

 # Terminal-Based-Real-Estate-Tycoon-5-15-2018

 A terminal based game called Real Estate Tycoon which acts similar to Monopoly.
 The goal is to try to reach $1,000,000 in account value by buying and selling homes, apartments and businesses before the account value reaches $0.
-The program is made in C++.
+The program is made in C++ and makes use of classes and inheritance.

 **This program was made for an assignment in a Computer Science class, DO NOT copy for commercial or educational use.**